-Businesses and regulators are becoming more 'safety vigilant'

-All 31 EU/EFTA countries made notifications of unsafe products to the European Commission in 2014.
-This suggests that manufacturers and others in the supply chain are becoming ever more aware of - and responsive to - their regulatory obligations.
-Despite pressure on budgets, regulators also appear to be stepping up efforts to identify unsafe products and ensure appropriate corrective action is taken.
-The new proposed Consumer Product Safety Regulation may well prompt a rise in the number of unsafe products notified as vigilance levels increase throughout the supply chain.
+In 2017, the number of unsafe product notifications increased slightly from 2016 to 2,201 notifications.
+This is not necessarily indicative of more dangerous products finding their way onto the EU market; businesses and regulators are becoming more 'safety vigilant'.
+Manufacturers and others in the supply chain are becoming ever more aware of - and responsive to - their regulatory obligations and, despite pressure on budgets, regulators also appear to be increasing efforts to identify unsafe products and ensure appropriate corrective action is taken.
+The new proposed Regulation on Consumer Product Safety may well prompt a rise in the number of unsafe products notified as vigilance levels increase throughout the supply chain.